Yates analysis: Model selection and validation

 In short, we want our model to include all the important factors and interactions and to omit the unimportant factors and interactions.
 Note that the residual standard deviation alone is insufficient for determining the most appropriate model as it will always be decreased by adding additional factors.
 Instead, seven criteria are utilized to define important factors.
 These seven criteria are not all equally important, nor will they yield identical subsets, in which case a consensus subset or a weighted consensus subset must be extracted.
 In practice, some of these criteria may not apply in all situations, and some analysts may have additional criteria.
 These criteria are given as useful guidelines.
-Mosts analysts will focus on those criteria that they find most useful.
+Most analysts will focus on those criteria that they find most useful.